 Like almonds, peanuts also have health benefits.
 Peanuts contain heart-healthy nutrients such as monounsaturated fats, magnesium, niacin, and antioxidants like resveratrol, which may help lower the risk of heart disease and promote overall cardiovascular health.
 The protein, fiber, and good fats in peanuts can contribute to a feeling of fullness and aid in weight management.

 4. Instant Oatmeal Cups

 Instant oatmeal cups are great option if you need to eat breakfast while on the go.
-Quaker Instant Oatmeal Cups are one of the most popular and probably best oatmeal cups out there.
+Oatmeal Cups are one of the most popular and probably best oatmeal cups out there.
 One cup provides 7 grams of protein and 5 grams of fiber.
 You’ll probably feel full for long after this instant meal because studies show that the b-glucan content in oatmeal creates greater feelings of satiety.